AyushKumar-AK/React_WeatherApp/readme.md

 ## Setup

 ```
-npm i && npm start (make sure all packages are installed)
+npm i && npm start (firstly confirm all packages are installed)
 ```
 or
 ```